VoidGeek/Reachinbox-MailBot/ReadMe.md

 # Pradyumna's Reachinbox Backend assignment

 ## Overview

-A Node.js application for automating email management in both Gmail and Outlook, utilizing GPT-3.5 turbo-0125.
-It categorizes incoming emails, generates suitable replies, and applies labels or categories to the processed emails automatically.
+A Node.js application automates email management for both Gmail and Outlook, using GPT-3.5 Turbo-0125 to categorize incoming emails, generate suitable replies, and automatically apply labels or categories.
+It features AI-powered email categorization, OAuth2 authentication for secure access, and real-time automation via a WebSocket server.
+BullMQ and Redis are used for efficient task queuing and processing.

-## Features
-- Compatible with both Gmail and Outlook email platforms
-- AI-powered email categorization
-- Automatically generates appropriate email replies
-- Assigns labels and organizes emails based on categories
-- Implemented a WebSocket server for real-time automation
-- OAuth2 authentication for secure access to email accounts
-- Utilized BullMQ and Redis for efficient task queuing and processing

 ## Prerequisites
 - Node.js (v14 or higher)